Darin Jordan

-Darin Godfrey Jordan (born December 4, 1964) is a former American football linebacker who played four seasons in the National Football League (NFL) with the Pittsburgh Steelers and San Francisco 49ers.
-He was drafted by the Pittsburgh Steelers in the fifth round of the 1988 NFL Draft.
-He played college football at Northeastern University and attended Stoughton High School in Stoughton, Massachusetts.
-He has also been a member of the Los Angeles Raiders.
+Darin Godfrey Jordan (born December 4, 1964) is an American former professional football linebacker who played six seasons in the National Football League (NFL) with the Pittsburgh Steelers, Los Angeles Raiders, and San Francisco 49ers.
+He was selected by the Steelers in the fifth round of the 1988 NFL draft after playing college football at Northeastern University.

 Early life

 Jordan was born on December 4, 1964, in Boston, Massachusetts.
-He attended Stoughton High School, where he lettered in track and football, captained the football team, and was selected All Hockomock League as both a junior and senior.
+He attended Stoughton High School in Stoughton, Massachusetts, where he lettered in track and football, captained the football team, and was selected All Hockomock League as both a junior and senior.
 Before enrolling at Northeastern University, Jordan worked with his uncle for three summers cleaning all the Venetian blinds, which he said helped him get "a close feeling for the school and the people in it."

 At Northeastern, Jordan majored in speech communication and was "one of the premier defensive linemen in Huskies history."
 He was redshirted as a freshman in 1983, but was in the starting lineup by the fourth game of 1984.
 By the conclusion of his rookie season, Jordan finished with a total of 24 tackles and two quarterback sacks.